 Read the FAQs and the Terms and Conditions thoroughly

-Do not enter a poem that either judge has read before (in full or in part).
+Do not enter a poem which the judges have read before (in full or in part).

 Consider purchasing a past anthology as this will show you the diversity selected and you will be supporting and enjoying Australian poetry!

 The line limit is 200 maximum.
 Does this mean I have to write 200 lines?

 No. In fact, over the years many shorter poems have been selected for publication.
 The reason the NPP has an upper limit of 200 lines is to give opportunity to those poets who wish to submit long poems or a suite of poems.

 No, it does not have to.
 Many poems selected by the judges do not rhyme.

 Is there an exact style and format you require?